FAQ

 Q: How do I scroll the Piano roll so I can see other octaves / bars?

 A: Tap with two fingers and swipe up / down / left or right.
-Additionally, if you tap with two fingers further apart you can select a group of notes.
+You can zoom in and out using the pinch gesture.

 Q: Why doesn’t GMS support Line6 and Core MIDI simultaneously?